bmenne-dspace/fmi-ls-bus/README.md

 The plugin automatically detects FMI-LS-BUS messages and decodes all protocol operations into a clear and structured representation.
 Instead of manually interpreting raw data or hexadecimal values, users are provided with a human-readable view of message contents, parameters, and status information.

+Please note that this only refers to the Wireshark plugin itself.
+The importer (e.g., [dSPACE VEOS](https://www.dspace.com/en/pub/home/products/sw/simulation_software/veos.cfm)) must first be able to create a .pcap file, which can then be read by Wireshark.

 ## Cross-Check Models

 The FMI Cross-Check is an official Modelica Association initiative that ensures interoperability and compliance between simulation tools supporting the Functional Mock-up Interface (FMI) standard.
 The Cross-Check allows vendors to test their exported or imported Functional Mock-up Units (FMUs) against other tools to verify consistent simulation results.